bictorv/chaosnet-bridge/tools/README.md

 - named.py - a server for the NAME protocol (used by finger.c, or :NAME or :F in ITS)

 Clients, written in Python using the NCP "API" of cbridge:
-- echotest.py - a client for the ECHO or BABEL protocols, for testing/debugging purposes.
+- echotest.py - a client for the ECHO and BABEL protocols, for testing/debugging purposes.
 - evactest.py - a client for the EVACUATE protocol (a very simple file transfer protocol)
 - file.py - a client for the FILE protocol (a nontrivial file transfer protocol).
 This is a gross hack.
 - finger.py - a client for the NAME protocol (no, not the FINGER protocol...)